 Wind and solar where possible will also hold NG CO2 growth down.
 Gasoline, however, continues to dwarf all other sources of net CO2 and usage is almost back to the pre-COVID level of 143 B gallons/yr.

-In terms of net CO2 emissions, making ethanol from any waste cellulose uses carbon that's already above ground.
-In other words, cellulosic ethanol is a true carbon neutral motor fuel.
-Even corn ethanol emits less CO2 than electric vehicles such as the Tesla S if you count CO2 emitted when producing electricity (See table below.)
+In terms of net CO2 emissions, making ethanol from any organic waste uses carbon that's already above ground.
+In other words, waste carbon ethanol is a true carbon neutral motor fuel.
+Even corn ethanol emits less CO2 than some electric vehicles such as you count CO2 emitted when producing electricity (See table below.)

 The key to reducing global warming is to stop digging up new carbon and use carbon already above ground to make motor fuel.

-In summary, ethanol made from corn or cellulose offers lower life-cycle CO2 emissions than any electric or fuel cell vehicle as can be seen in the following chart:
+3. ethanol made from waste carbon offers lower life-cycle CO2 emissions than any electric or fuel cell vehicle

 Vehicle lbs of CO2* emitted to net lbs CO2